 2017 Annual Event

 Welcome to the EcoCloud 2017 Annual Event.
-This year’s event will kick off with a keynote followed by a poster session and cocktail on the evening of Monday June 12th, 2017.
-On Tuesday June 13th, 2017, EcoCloud researchers and industrial speakers will highlight the latest trends in sustainable cloud computing technologies.
+This year’s event kicked off with a keynote followed by a poster session and cocktail on the evening of Monday June 12th, 2017.
+On Tuesday June 13th, 2017, EcoCloud researchers and industrial speakers highlighted the latest trends in sustainable cloud computing technologies.

 Memory-Driven Computing (Memory Wants To Be Free)